 After the conclusion of the annual independent audit and public announcement of financial results, the Board of Directors typically allocates an annual amount of shares for employee options each year at its regularly scheduled Board meeting following the audited close of the prior year's financial performance.
-Option shares may be awarded on this same date at the closing price on the date of the meeting.
-Some number of allocated shares are usually reserved for awards later in the year to employees, including new or key employees with increased responsibilities.
+Allocated shares are usually reserved for awards later in the year to employees, including new or key employees with increased responsibilities.
 The Compensation and Benefits Committee approves all awards, and the closing price on the date of the approval is the exercise price of the option shares.
 According to policy, awards are not made in advance of material news events, or when material non-public information is known.